-- describe the particular fire risk conditions that exist or are likely to exist in the local area.
-This means that each fire plan is accurate and relevant for its area, and the fire plan can be broken down into specific zones within the area where fire risk conditions or control measures differ. - set out the policy for fire control in the local area.
-This sets out when and why we restrict or prohibit fires in the outdoors, or restrict activities that may cause unwanted fires, and manage fire hazards or require firebreaks - set out the procedures to be followed for fire control in the local area, including details of the processes that Fire and Emergency will follow, and the factors that Fire and Emergency will consider, when deciding to: - $\circ$ issue notices of prohibitions or restrictions for fire control under section 52 of the Act - declare a prohibited or restricted fire season in relation to the local area, or a part of that area, under section 56 of the Act - $\circ$ issue notices in relation to firebreaks under section 62 of the Act - issue notices to remove or destroy vegetation or other things on land under section 65 of the Act.
+A fire plan must set out fire control procedures for the local area.
+These include:

+- details of the processes that Fire and Emergency will follow - factors that Fire and Emergency will consider when deciding to: - issue notices of prohibitions or restrictions for fire control under section 52 of the Act - declare a prohibited or restricted fire season in relation to the local area, or a part of that area, under section 56 of the Act - o issue notices in relation to firebreaks under section 62 of the Act - o issue notices to remove or destroy vegetation or other things on land under section 65 of the Act.